RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ## Symmetry within RosettaScripts

-* *Make a structure symmetric, and then carry out some common pose manipulation of the symmetric structure.*
+* *Make a structure symmetric within RosettaScripts.*
+* *Carry out some common pose manipulation of the symmetric structure, preserving symmetry.*

 For more information about symmetry, refer to the [symmetry user's guide](https://www.rosettacommons.org/docs/latest/rosetta_basics/structural_concepts/symmetry#How-to-adopt-your-protocol-to-use-symmetry).